 “Value from Waste” project

-The methods developed in the project included mechanical pre-treatment, solution extraction, use of biological methods, and optimisation of treatment chains.
-The new treatment methods will enable the metal refining industry to use cleaner electronic waste in larger amounts.
+The methods developed in the project include mechanical pre-treatment.
+Also solution extraction, the use of biological methods and optimization of treatment chains.
+The new treatment methods enable metal refining industry.
+That’s to use cleaner electronic waste.
+Most noteworthy and importantly in larger amounts that precious work.